 Learn more from the EERE Fuel Cell Technologies Office about:

 Water can be separated into oxygen and hydrogen through a process called electrolysis.
-Electrolytic processes take place in an electrolyzer, which functions much like a fuel cell in reverse.
+Electrolytic processes take place in an electrolyzer, which functions much like a fuel cell in reverse—instead of using the energy of a hydrogen molecule, like a fuel cell does, an electrolyzer creates hydrogen from water molecules.

 Learn more about electrolytic hydrogen production from the EERE Fuel Cell Technologies Office.

-Photolytic processes use light as the agent for hydrogen production.
+Solar-driven processes use light as the agent for hydrogen production.
+There are a few solar-driven processes, including photobiological, photoelectrochemical, and solar thermochemical.
 Photobiological processes use the natural photosynthetic activity of bacteria and green algae to produce hydrogen.
 Photoelectrochemical processes use specialized semiconductors to separate water into hydrogen and oxygen.
+Solar thermochemical hydrogen production uses concentrated solar power to drive water splitting reactions often along with other species such as metal oxides.